muellsen/MNA/README.md

 # MNA
 Microbial Network Analysis

-This project comprises a number of functions and scripts for (microbial) network analysis.
+This project comprises a collection of functions and scripts for (microbial) network analysis.